GSA/SmartPay-RFI/01_draft RFQ.md

 #### 5.1	Environment
 - Software development services will occur in the GSA SmartPay Github environment(s).
 - Website usage will be tracked with the [Digital Analytics Program](https://digital.gov/guides/dap/).
 - Hosting will be on Cloud.gov Pages for building and serving front-end static assets and Cloud.gov for serving APIs and hosting the database and other backend services.
-Services are provided through an intra agency agreement that CCCM has in place with Cloud.gov.
+Services are provided through an interagency agreement that CCCM has in place with Cloud.gov.
 - Current coding languages are Python for the back-end and JavaScript (Astro and Vue.js) for the front-end.
 The government is not prescribing that these must be the coding language(s) moving forward.

 #### 5.2	Design